 How the NGS reports were produced

-In order to gather and present the appropriate geological information in a systematic and consistent way across the 13 regions of England, Wales and Northern Ireland, RWM worked with the BGS to develop suitable methodologies to provide the information on five geological topics relevant to safety requirements.
-The methodology, termed detailed technical instructions (DTI), developed by BGS scientists in collaboration with RWM safety case experts, was evaluated by an independent review panel of the Geological Society.
+In order to gather and present the appropriate geological information in a systematic and consistent way across the 13 regions of England, Wales and Northern Ireland, Nuclear Waste Services worked with the BGS to develop suitable methodologies to provide the information on five geological topics relevant to safety requirements.
+The methodology, termed detailed technical instructions (DTI), developed by BGS scientists in collaboration with Nuclear Waste Services safety case experts, was evaluated by an independent review panel of the Geological Society.

-Although the methodology used to undertake the NGS was developed jointly with RWM, the individual regional reports for England, Wales and Northern Ireland were compiled solely by BGS scientists, using only publicly available geological information.
+Although the methodology used to undertake the NGS was developed jointly with Nuclear Waste Services, the individual regional reports for England, Wales and Northern Ireland were compiled solely by BGS scientists, using only publicly available geological information.

 Questions or queries relating to geological aspects of the NGS exercise can be requested by contacting BGS Enquiries.
 Please provide your name and affiliation.
 We will endeavour to respond as soon as possible.

-For queries pertaining to safety related aspects, please contact Radioactive Waste Management directly.
+For queries pertaining to safety related aspects, please contact Nuclear Waste Services directly.